 Located just a few miles down the road from Big Boulder, Jack Frost Mountain pairs perfectly with the Poconos’ oldest resort, Big Boulder.
 The co-owned ski resorts complement one another, and visitors get to explore both Big Boulder and Jack Frost on the same lift ticket.
 The park’s six mountain-top snow tubing chutes offer another way to tackle the slopes.
 By using two speedy cable tows, you can spend more time sliding down the hillside and less time waiting in line.
-During the ski season, the resort also offers all-day tubing deals on non-holiday Fridays.

 5. Camelback Mountain

 Camelback Mountain is an unforgettable winter destination.
-The resort boasts the largest snow tubing park in the country, with 42 different lanes, single or double tubes, and two Magic Carpet Lifts.
+The resort boasts the largest snow tubing park in the country, with over 40 different lanes, single or double tubes, and two Magic Carpet Lifts.
 The resort has full snow-making coverage and even offers a Snow Tubing Lodge that serves up tasty treats like burgers, pizzas, and steaming hot cocoa right beside the slopes.
 When the sun goes down, the fun continues with Galactic tubing sessions as disco lighting brightens the snow-sculpted lanes.

 6. Blue Mountain Resort

 For an unforgettable winter day on the slopes with family and friends, head to Blue Mountain Resort.
 A visit to the snow tubing park is exhilarating on their mountain.
 The location offers 34 different lanes over 1,000 feet long, three lifts to transport riders, and even twilight tubing.
-The location also hosts festive seasonal events throughout the winter, including the annual Winter Fest celebration at the end of January.

 7. Big Boulder Ski Area